shiky8/zero_days/BW_Broadcast(FM_DAB_TV_Transmitter)/Session_Hijacking/README.md

-# BW Broadcast Transmitter Management System Vulnerability
+# BW Broadcast Transmitter Management System ,Session Hijacking Vulnerability

 ## Description
 A session hijacking vulnerability exists in the BW Broadcast Transmitter Management System due to exposed log files accessible over HTTP.
 The logs contain session identifiers (`sid`) related to successful remote logins.
 An attacker can extract these identifiers and use them to gain unauthorized access to the system, leading to potential administrative compromise.